chenw3/chenw3.github.io/_pages/opening.md

 (3) Solid-solid phase transition

 ## Postdoctoral Fellowship
-Postdoctoral candidates with relevant expertise are invited to submit inquiries to Dr. Wang, including a CV, as one position is currently available.
+Postdoctoral candidates with relevant expertise are invited to submit inquiries to Dr. Wang, including a CV, as two positions are currently available.